mufeedali/Wordbook/README.md

 * Right now, the Qt5 GUI is feature-complete.
 Everything that works in the GTK GUI also works in the Qt GUI.
 Except for a dark UI mode.
 That's up to the theme and color scheme on your configuration.
 However, the Qt GUI does have a "Dark Mode" that changes the font color scheme to one more suitable for usage with a dark color scheme.
 * Most settings are shared between the two GUIs.
 Only GUI-specific settings are separated (dark mode for example).
 * Another important thing to note is that the use of Qt5 won't make it cross-platform.
 It's still Linux-only and probably will remain so.

+### Why libhandy?

+Because I like the new rounded corners, lol.

 ## Future